hippityhopecodes/e115-webpage/README.md

 ## Overview

-This project is a personal website developed to provide students with essential information about my role as a Teaching Assistant for E115 at [University Name].
+This project is a personal website developed to provide students with essential information about my role as a Teaching Assistant for E115 at NCSU.
 The website includes my contact details, office hours, and a curated list of programming and learning resources to assist students in their academic journey.

 ## Features